Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

+\Paragraph{Perspective Transformation.} Previous works~\cite{yang2015weakly,kulkarni2015deep,tatarchenko2015single} propose encoder-decoder networks to generate output images of target viewpoint.
+Adversarial learning for perspective transformation~\cite{tran2017disentangled,tran2018representation,Yin_2017_ICCV} has demonstrated good performance on disentangling viewpoint from other appearance factors, but there are still concept (e.g., class label) switches in unpaired settings.
+Rather than learning the output distribution, \cite{zhou2016view,Park_2017_CVPR} propose an warping-based viewpoint synthesization by estimating a pixel-level flow field.
+We extend it to improve generalization to real images using synthetic-to-real domain invariant representations such as 2D key points~\cite{li2016deep}.

-\Paragraph{Image-to-Image Translation.} Hertzmann et al.~\cite{hertzmann2001image} employs a non-parametric texture model on a single input-output image pair to create image filter effects.
-With the successes of GAN on image generation~\cite{goodfellow2014generative,radford2015unsupervised}, conditional variants of GAN~\cite{mirza2014conditional} have been successfully adopted to image-to-image translation problems in both paired~\cite{isola2017image} and unpaired~\cite{shrivastava2016learning,taigman2016unsupervised,zhu2017unpaired} training settings.
-Our model extends the work of \cite{zhu2017unpaired} for image translation in unpaired settings to generate multiple outputs using a control variable~\cite{yan2016attribute2image}.
+\Paragraph{Image-to-image Translation.} With the success of GAN on image generation~\cite{goodfellow2014generative,radford2015unsupervised}, conditional variants of GAN~\cite{mirza2014conditional} have been successfully adopted to image-to-image translation problems in both paired~\cite{isola2017image} and unpaired~\cite{shrivastava2016learning,taigman2016unsupervised,zhu2017unpaired} training settings.
+Our model extends the work of \cite{zhu2017unpaired} for image translation in unpaired settings using a control variable or visual attribute~\cite{yan2016attribute2image} to generate multiple outputs.

-\Paragraph{Combining feature and pixel levels.} A combination of pixel and feature level adaptation also been in attempted in contemporary work of \cite{hoffman2017cycada}, however, we differ in a few important ways.
-Specifically, we go further in using insights from semi-supervised learning that allow novel regularizations for feature-level adaptation, while exploiting 3D geometry and attribute-based conditioning in GANs to simultaneously handle high-level pose and low-level lighting variations, repsectively.
+\Paragraph{Multi-level UDA.} A combination of pixel and feature level adaptation has been attempted in~\cite{hoffman2017cycada}, however, we differ in a few important ways.
+Specifically, we go further in using insights from SSL that allows novel regularization for feature-level DA, while exploiting 3D geometry and attribute-based conditioning in GANs to simultaneously handle high-level pose and low-level lighting variations.
 Our experiments include a detailed study of the complementary benefits, as well as the effectiveness of various adaptation modules.
-While \cite{hoffman2017cycada} consider problems such as semantic segmentation, we study a car recognition problem that highlights the need for adaptation across various levels.
-Finally, we also obtain state-of-the-art results on standard UDA benchmarks.
+While \cite{hoffman2017cycada} consider problems such as semantic segmentation, we study a car recognition problem that highlights the need for adaptation at various levels.
+We also demonstrate state-of-the-art results on standard UDA benchmarks.